crummie5/blog/content/freshycalls.md

 ret
 ```

 What if we run our syscall in the original stub?
 We could jump to the `syscall` instruction and have it follow the execution instead of returning directly to our EXE (i.e. do the ret instruction).
-Following this approach we could bypass that check but be aware that didn't mean it was good.
+Following this approach we could bypass that check... but be aware this doesn't mean it was good.

-Yes, we bypass that check.
-But we also leak which syscall has been executed.
-So it's up to you and your operational situation.
+Yes, we bypassed that check.
+But we also leaked which syscall was executed.
+So it's up to you and your operational situation using this approach or not.

 ## And finally...
 Our library

 {{ figure(name="fig3.png", caption="PoC of our library.") }}

-Everything we've exaplained might be cool for someone, but doing it manually every time... it's not that cool.
-And that's why we have released this library!
+Everything we've exaplained might be cool, but the fact of doing these things manually every time... it's not that cool.
+And that's why we have released Freshycalls!

 We tried to make the use of syscalls comfortable and simple without generating too much boilerplate.
 For this purpose, we have implemented a series of functions for error handling, reading memory, calling module functions...
 Let's look at some examples of the error handling for instance: